Pittsburgh

 Compressor diagnosis requires specific expertise and equipment.
 Here's our systematic approach:

-• Start Relay Test First: Before diagnosing compressor failure, we always test the start relay.
+Before diagnosing compressor failure, we always test the start relay.
 A failed start relay ($20–$50 part) causes symptoms identical to compressor failure at a fraction of the cost.
-We've saved many Pittsburgh homeowners hundreds of dollars with this simple fix.

 Compressor Repair vs. Full Refrigerator Replacement